FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_troubleshootCommonProblems/t_st_cannotLogInAsClient/t_st_license_issues.md

 1. Open the SecureTransport Administration Tool and select **Setup > Server License**.
 2. Verify that the license is installed and not expired by checking the **Core Server License** for the FTP and HTTP servers, user accounts, and ad hoc users and the **Features License** for AS2, SSH, and Connect:Direct protocols and the SiteMinder feature.
 3. If your license has passed the expiration date, contact Axway Global Support to renew it.
-For details, see [Get more help](get_more_help0.htm#top).
+For details, see [*Get more help* on page 1](get_more_help.htm#top).

 For each license type, the validity period is given in the **Valid from** and **Valid to** fields.
 Check the following items if your license is valid.